-As the world begins to open up once more, we understand planning and travelling during these uncertain times can be confusing.
-We have put together answers to some of the most frequently asked questions from our clients in order to alleviate some of these worries.
-Of course, our expert travel specialists are always on hand to discuss any queries you may have in detail.
+As the world’s borders begin to reopen, we have put together answers to some of the most frequently asked questions from our clients.
+Of course, our expert Travel Specialists are always on hand to discuss any queries you may have in detail.